 Although the Membership Year runs from June 1 to May 31, current members will receive their final newsletter for the year in June.
 New members, who register before July 15, will receive the June newsletter by e-mail only, NOT postal mail, if they register before July 15, as a courtesy in case there are upcoming summer activities.
 There are no newsletters in July and January.

-Renewing Members: As of April 1st, once you are approved as a Member, you may log into the members support group section of the website to retrieve and print the Co-Op Registration Forms when they become available.
-You will use the outgoing year passwords to get on to the website until June 1, but the new membership year’s password that was sent to you to get to the co-op forms.
+Renewing Members: As of May 1st, once you are approved as a Member, you may log into the members support group section of the website to retrieve and print the Co-Op Registration Forms when they become available.
+You will use the outgoing year passwords to get onto the website until June 1, but the new membership year’s one word password that was sent to you,when you renewed, to get to the co-op forms.

 New Members: As of June 1, once you are approved as a Member, you may log in to the Local Support Group Member section of the website to retrieve and print the Co-Op Registration Form.
 Even if you join before June 1, you will not be able to get onto the website until June 1st.

 Please DO NOT give this form to others.
 Violators may lose their Membership with no refund.
 All Members must go to the Members Only section themselves to retrieve the Registration Form with their own password.
-If renewing members do not have internet access, they can sign up for membership at the library or at a friends computer and to retrieve the co-op registration form.
+If renewing members do not have internet access, they can sign up for membership at the library or at a friends computer, or contact the office and to retrieve the co-op registration form.
 Co-Op should be contacted as soon as you decide that you are interested in participating, as classes fill up quickly.
 Once a Co-Op has begun classes for that semester, no other Members may be accepted into Co-Op.
 If a Member invites you to visit a Co-Op once classes have begun, please be aware that you will not be allowed to join until the next Co-Op session begins.
-For Co-Op North, this will be the next fall.
-For South and West, the sessions begin in the fall, ending in December, and begin again in the new year, ending in late spring.
+Currently, the sessions begin in the fall, ending in December, and begin again in the new year, ending in late spring.
 Please check the Co-Op page for more information.

 NOTE: THIS IS NOT REGISTRATION FOR THE DIPLOMA PROGRAM.
 For Diploma Program Information, visit the Diploma Program Tab.
-Next, go to the Purchase tab and click on Publications and order a Diploma Guide, read it, and then register.
+Next, to get started in the Diploma Program, go to the Purchase tab and click on Publications and order a Diploma Guide, read it, and then register, either by mail or Paypal.